virtualsquare/virtualsquare.github.io/tutorials/vde_vm.md

 Now it is possible to ping `10.0.0.254` from the VM and `10.0.0.1/10.0.0.2` from the tutorial machine.
 This three node VDE is up and running.

-## Join User-Mode-Linux machines to VDE netwrks
+## Join User-Mode-Linux machines to VDE networks

 The command line parameter to create a VDE virtual interface of a User-Mode Linux machine is: `eth`n`=vde,`UVDEL.
 For example:
 `eth0=vde:///tmp/mysw` create the virtual interface eth0 connected to the switch `/tmp/mysw`